 Best Cold Climate Windows for Alaska

-Secondly, Low-E4 SunSmart glass adds additional insulating properties to the windows.
-This is particularly important in the winter; double pane SunSmart glass can cut electricity bills by up to 25%.
+Secondly, Low-E4 SunSmart glass adds additional insulating properties to the windows, particularly important in the winter.
+Double-pane SunSmart glass can cut electricity bills by up to 25%.
 It’s also specially formulated to be easy to clean, keeping maintenance to a minimum.

-And lastly, the Fibrex frames.
+And lastly, Fibrex frames.
 Vinyl is cheap and easy to maintain but warps and distorts at extreme temperatures.
 Wood is sturdy but susceptible to rotting over the years.
-Fibrex, meanwhile, combines the low cost of cleaning of vinyl with the strength of a wooden frame.
+Fibrex, meanwhile, combines the low cost of vinyl with the strength of a wooden frame.
 It’s also an excellent insulator.
-Combined with SunSmart glass and double pane windows, you’ll slash your heating bills spectacularly.
+Combined with SunSmart glass and double-pane windows, you’ll slash your heating bills spectacularly.